Validation Engineer Salary

 Popular Employer Salaries for Validation Engineer

-Intel Corporation, General Motors Corporation, Abbott Laboratories, Cirrus Logic, and Freescale Semiconductor, Inc. are leaders in the field that employ a large number of Validation Engineers.
+Validation Engineers fill the offices of leading firms Intel Corporation, General Motors Corporation, Abbott Laboratories, Cummins, Inc., and Cirrus Logic.
 Cirrus Logic attracts talent by shelling out the biggest paychecks in the area — the median in that office is $89K.
+Validation Engineers will also find cushy salaries at General Motors Corporation (+$87K), Intel Corporation (+$87K), and Cummins, Inc. (+$72K).

 Popular Skills for Validation Engineer

-Validation Engineers seem to wield many skills on the job.
-Most notably, facility with Python, C, and C++ are correlated to pay that is significantly above average, leading to increases of 24 percent, 21 percent, and 15 percent, respectively.
-Skills that are correlated to lower pay, on the other hand, include Validation, Microsoft Office, and Linux.
-Most people who know Microsoft Office also know Test Engineering.
+Survey takers working as Validation Engineers report using a large range of professional skills.
+Most notably, facility with Python, C, and C++ are correlated to pay that is significantly above average, leading to increases of 21 percent, 19 percent, and 14 percent, respectively.
+Those listing Validation as a skill should be prepared for drastically lower pay.
+Microsoft Office and Linux also typically command lower compensation.
+Most people familiar with Microsoft Office also know Test Engineering.

 Pay by Experience Level for Validation Engineer